Architecture¶

 Settings as Key-Value Store¶

-User preferences are stored in app_settings as key-value pairs.
-This avoids schema changes when adding new settings:
+User preferences are stored in app_settings as key-value pairs:

 # Read multiple settings in one query